The Blind Watchmaker: Reception

 Kenneth R. Miller writes that Dawkins "brilliantly explains how complex mechanisms and structures are put together by the process of evolution" adding "It is true that he makes certain theological points that I don’t agree with."

-Jerry Coyne also recommends the book: "I’ve always thought of Dawkins as an extremely smart child.
+Jerry Coyne writes: "I’ve always thought of Dawkins as an extremely smart child.
 He is not a child of course, he’s a really brilliant man.
 But he looks at things with the eyes of a child, in a way that I don’t think any scientist who wrote really well, including Stephen Jay Gould, ever could.
 He sees things with this fresh viewpoint that brings them alive."

-The American philosopher of religion Dallas Willard, reflecting on the book, denies the connection of evolution to the validity of arguments from design to God: whereas, he asserts, Dawkins seems to consider the arguments to rest entirely on that basis.
+The American philosopher of religion Dallas Willard denies the connection of evolution to the validity of arguments for God, asserting that Dawkins seems to consider the arguments to rest entirely on that basis.
 Willard argues that Chapter 6, "Origins and Miracles", attempts the "hard task" of making not just a blind watchmaker but "a blind watchmaker watchmaker", which he comments would have made an "honest" title for the book.
 He notes that Dawkins demolishes several "weak" arguments, such as the argument from personal incredulity.
 He denies that Dawkins's computer "exercises" and arguments from gradual change show that complex forms of life could have evolved.
 Willard concludes by arguing that in writing this book, Dawkins is not functioning as a scientist "in the line of Darwin", but as "just a naturalist metaphysician".

+Steven Pinker calls it one of his favorite books: "Perhaps the best display of expository scientific prose of the 20th century.
+It gave me the idea to try my hand at the genre in The Language Instinct."